 CEO Jeff Crilley spent 25 years in TV News.
-One of his favorite stories from his news days is one he has shared to audiences around the globe- and it’s is a powerful story that demonstrates TIMING in the news room.
-When you are thinking about doing your next pitch- remember the Elvis Turkey story.
+One of his favorite stories from his news days that he has shared to audiences around the globe is a powerful story that demonstrates TIMING in the news room.
+When you are thinking about doing your next pitch, remember the Elvis Turkey story.

-The Elvis Turkey Story- Timing was everything that made this story a GLOBAL hit.
+The Elvis Turkey Story’s Timing was everything that made this story a GLOBAL hit.

 By Jeff Crilley, Founder and CEO Real News Public Relations